Reyes homers in six-run seventh, Indians beat Tigers 10-1

 TOO MANY LONG BALLS

-Cleveland’s three homers give the Tigers 109 home runs allowed at home this season — the most they’ve yielded since moving to spacious Comerica Park in 2000.
+The Tigers have allowed 109 home runs at home this season — the most they’ve yielded since moving to spacious Comerica Park in 2000.
 Detroit is on pace to allow 144 homers at home and 254 overall, which would break the franchise records of 130 and 241, both set in 1996.

 UP NEXT